How to Appeal

 The only two “grounds” for appealing are:

-The University will want to know why you didn't use the Extenuating Circumstances procedure at the time.
-If they think you could have used the Extenuating Circumstances procedure, your appeal will probably be rejected: it's really important to explain this and to provide evidence of why you could not use Extenuating Circumstances at the time.
+The University will want to know why you didn't use the Exceptional Circumstances procedure at the time.
+If they think you could have used the Exceptional Circumstances procedure, your appeal will probably be rejected: it's really important to explain this and to provide evidence of why you could not use Exceptional Circumstances at the time.

-If you are appealing against an Extenuating Circumstances decision, the grounds are different.
-See item 6.1 of the Extenuating Circumstances Regulations for those grounds.
+If you are appealing against an Exceptional Circumstances decision, the grounds are different.
+See the Exceptional Circumstances Procedure for those grounds.

 Second, take urgent action